SimoneDutto/jimm/spec.md

 > Notes
 > We store information to manage graceful destroy of controllers, clouds, regions.
-> We could avoid taking decisions during facade methods and delete dangling permission, dbmodel in a separate cleanup routine.
+> We could avoid taking decisions during facade methods and delete dangling permission, dbmodel.
+What if we do so in a separate cleanup routine.

 ### CloudRegionControllerPriority
 - `ID, Created At/Updated At, Name, UUID`: generic fields